There is No Such a Thing as Perfection – Aleksander Makarov | Tips from the PROS

 Analyzing what you’re doing well, and what you aren’t doing well will have a big impact on your dancing career.
 We all love getting a positive feedback, but what about a negative one?
 It’s easy to get upset and to freak out, but why not try listening to people and analyzing what you’ve been told?
 Who knows, maybe you’ll learn some very important lessons.
 But, you will never know what someone can teach you, if you think you’re perfect.

-Here are some tips on how to use feedback in a constructive way and stop letting your ego run the show.
+Here are some tips on how to use feedback in a constructive way and stop letting your ego run the show in your quest to obtain perfection.

 Getting negative feedback is okay